Tree Climbing for Ecologists

 With the niche world of ecology becoming ever-growing, we have put together a specialist tree climbing course for ecologists.
 After completing this course, you will receive the Tree Climbing and Rescue (CS38) certificate, which many ecologists now require.
 Although this certification is already in our offering, this particular course is directly tailored to ecologists, and the content will be much more relevant to this industry.

 Ecologists and arborists share many of the same skills when it comes to tree climbing, and thus far have shared the exact same course content.
 However, we understand and appreciate that you both come from quite different sectors, and as such have different needs from the tree climbing course.
-Whilst the content will remain similar for the purposes of completing your certification with the awarding body, we have ensured that there is a greater focus on ecology within this particular course.
+Whilst the content will remain similar for the purposes of completing your certification with the awarding body, we have ensured that there is a greater focus on ecology and tree climbing surveys within this particular course.
 This is designed to help you take your skills and apply them to your profession.

 A good tree climber makes the job of climbing a tree look very easy.
 However, this has taken years to perfect!
 When you attend a tree climbing course with other arborists, you can feel a little intimidated.
 So, here is the answer – attend a tree climbing course that is specifically for those in ecology, looking to carry out bat surveys or tree inspections.